Jaridd joined the Lab in….

 Mary Katherine Ray, PhD

 Mary Katherine is an instructor in the Department of Psychiatry.
 She earned her PhD in Psychology with a concentration in Behavioral Neuroscience at The University of Alabama at Birmingham (UAB) in 2018.
-She is now in her second year as a post-doctoral scholar in the Hershey lab where she primarily studies the impact of glucose variability on dynamic cognitive function in the daily lives of youth with type 1 diabetes using neuroimaging techniques.
-In her free time, Mary Katherine enjoys exploring St. Louis, dancing, reading, traveling to Europe, and painting.
+She is now in her second year as a post-doctoral scholar in the Hershey lab where she primarily studies the impact of glucose variability on dynamic cognitive function in the daily lives of youth with type 1 diabetes and assessing brain health in obesity.
+In her free time, Mary Katherine enjoys exploring St. Louis, dancing, reading, traveling, and painting.

 Jerrel is a Neuroimaging Engineer in the Hershey Lab.
 After years of working in small animal research, he joined the Hershey Lab in the summer of 2010.
 Within the lab, Jerrel primarily works on data analysis and technical assistance for Dr. Hershey and Dr. Shimony.
 When not in the lab, Jerrel enjoys research, sports, and spending time with his family.